null2264/ziScripts/README.md

-Collection of shell scripts that i made because i'm bored
+Collection of shell scripts that i made because i'm bored, with the goal to make a script that are POSIX compliant but also useful for me

 Scripts: